HassanSajjad-302/HMake/README.md

     - The `selectiveBuild` flag is set only if the target is explicitly named in the `hbuild` command.
 - Useful for special targets (e.g., Tests or Examples) that should not be automatically built unless explicitly requested.
+- You can mimic Ninja like behavior by simply setting `buildExplict` for all the targets.
+  Now, these targets will be built only when mentioned on the command-line.

 ---